jefferyfry/gcp-saas-bill/pubsub-service/README.md

 * CLOUD_BILL_PUBSUB_PARTNER_ID
 * CLOUD_BILL_PUBSUB_GCP_PROJECT_ID - _GCP Project ID_ from above.

-* **GOOGLE_APPLICATION_CREDENTIALS** - This is the path to your GCP service account credentials required to access GCP PubSub.
-This is a required environment variable for production.
-* **GOOGLE_PROCUREMENT_CREDENTIALS** - This is the path to your GCP service account credentials required to access GCP Procurement API.
+* **GOOGLE_APPLICATION_CREDENTIALS** - This is the path to your GCP service account credentials required to access GCP PubSub and Cloud Commerce Procurement API.
 This is a required environment variable for production.

 ### Command-Line Options
 * configFile - Path to a configuration file (see below).